Parsa-Rajabi/cpsc-2350-spring-2022/project.md

 ### Check-in #1 - February 5

 During this check-in, your group will have the opportunity to meet with the instructor and receive feedback on all the elements completed thus far.
 Although there are no marks associated with this check-in, your group is expected to have the following elements completed and ready to discuss with the instructor:
+- SDLC model chosen
+- Technology stack that this project will be based on
-- A list of 2-3 selected APIs that you wish to use as part of your project
+- A list of 2 selected APIs that you wish to use as part of your project
 - Github repository with a README file
 - Completed WBS with detailed tasks
 - An idea of the application interface will look like and how data will flow between each element